 The Coronavirus Act 2020

-New laws (the Coronavirus Act 2020) were passed that allow local authorities in England and Northern Ireland to effectively ‘suspend’ a child’s statement or Education, Health and Care plan.
-Instead, local authorities have to do their best (to use “reasonable endeavours”) to meet the support needs set out in a plan or statement.
+New laws (the Coronavirus Act 2020) were passed that allow local authorities in England, Northern Ireland and Wales to effectively ‘suspend’ a child’s statement or Education, Health and Care (EHC) plan.
+When this happens, local authorities have to do their best (to use “reasonable or best endeavours”) to meet the support needs set out in a plan or statement.

-What does reasonable endeavours mean and what can I expect from my education setting/local authority?
+What does reasonable/best endeavours mean and what can I expect from my education setting/local authority?

-Your child’s Education, Health and Care plan sets out the support that your child legally requires.
-The Coronavirus Act means that local authorities and education settings, for a short while, do not have to meet these legal requirements.
-Instead, they meet use their “reasonable endeavours” to provide what is needed.
+Your child’s Education, Health and Care plan or statement sets out the support that your child legally requires.
+The Coronavirus Act means that the Government can issue a notice to say that local authorities and education settings, for a short while, do not have to meet these legal requirements.
+Instead, they meet use their “reasonable endeavours” (England) or “best endeavours” (Northern Ireland) to provide what is needed.